deepnivas/game-collection/README.md

-# Project: Ghost Runner
+# Project: World's Hardest Game

-This game is **A Horror Game**.
-It is a deadly and creepy game.
-Play at your own risk.
-Honestly, I am scared of this game!
+This game is the hardest thing in the world.
+But remember, it is, hard not impossible.
+So you can win if you give your 100%.

 <img src="display.png" alt="game" style="margin-left: 15px;" />

-It is a creepy project.
-It uses P5 Javascript Libraries.
-This project needs a server.
-It would be best if you had a local server like:

-* Python Server
-* 200 OK Server
-* VS Code Live Server
+It uses the P5 Javascript Libraries.
+Unlike other projects, this doesn't need a server.
+You can directly run the `Index.html` file.

-**The controls are:**
+**The Controls are:**

-* WASD CONTROLS for moving [up, down, right, left]
-* `Space` Button to Jump or Move up.
-* You can rest for a handful of seconds on the top of the climber.
+* You can use the Left-Right Arrow Keys
-* If your head touches the climber's green box, then your game is over.
+* And also, the `WASD` Controls
+* Be sure that you don't touch the obstacles (Blue Squares)
+* You are the Red Square
+* You have to take the Red Square to the other end to win.

 **Copyright © Pranav Bhattad, @Plbhattad7:Javascript-Games(Github)**